godotengine/godot-docs/reference/compiling_for_windows.rst

 Python adds the interpreter (python.exe) to the path.
 It usually installs in ``C:\Python`` (or ``C:\Python[Version]``).
-SCons installs inside the Python install and provides a batch file called "scons.bat".
+SCons installs inside the Python install (typically in the ``Scripts`` folder) and provides a batch file called "scons.bat".
 The location of this file can be added to the path or it can simply be copied to ``C:\Python`` together with the interpreter executable.